AriFordsham/GHCWiki/polymorphic-kinds.md

 ## Syntax of Types

-Type syntax need to be extended with a new binder TODO
+Type syntax need to be extended with a new binder.

-## Type Classes
+## Implementation route

-TODO
+...

 ## To classify